 One of my favorite William & Mary traditions is Yule Log.
 To be frank, Yule Log was one of my favorite traditions before I even arrived at William & Mary.
 I was searching different William & Mary traditions online when I was exploring potential colleges in high school (yes, I wanted to go to William & Mary so much that I knew the traditions before I arrived), and I immediately was drawn to the description of Yule Log.

 Almost every year since arriving at William & Mary for undergrad, I’ve been able to attend Yule Log.
 I find solace in how every December, I know that the ceremony will be roughly the same.
 Vice President Ginger Ambler will give her own twist of “’Twas the Night Before Christmas,” the different religious and cultural groups will have speakers represent them on stage, President Reveley – I mean, Santa Clause! – will recite “The Grinch,” and the Gentlemen of the College will sing as we toss our holly into the fire.
 But while all of these external factors have been roughly the same, the way I’ve approached Yule Log each year has been different.
-And I don’t think I quite understood the weight of being able to cast your cares into the fire until this year.

 Maybe one day I’ll attend a Yule Log Ceremony where there is snow on the ground.